Are you dreaming of how to paint nature?

 In the beginning get a general understanding of the fundamentals.

-When you start painting the tutorials, you'll find they are seamlessly incorporated into the lessons to streamline your learning.
+Then, when you start painting the tutorials, you'll find they are seamlessly incorporated into the lessons to streamline your learning.

 Have you ever looked at a beautiful painting and thought, "I wish I could do that"?
 You can - the tutorials show how to paint your own beautiful art.